Barbara Leonard (politician)

 Barbara M. Leonard (née Martin; June 12, 1924 – January 24, 2013) was an American Republican politician.
 She was born in Newport in 1924.

 She was a candidate for the United States Senate in 1984 as a Republican, but lost to incumbent Claiborne Pell.
-She served as the Secretary of State of Rhode Island from 1993-95 as a Republican.
+She served as the Secretary of State of Rhode Island from 1993 to 1995 as a Republican.
 Leonard served on several state boards and commissions, including the Rhode Island Economic Development Corporation, the state's Port Authority and the state Advisory Committee on Refugee Resettlement.

 Death

 Leonard died on January 24, 2013, aged 88.